1) Nothing Is better than Real Life

 The best camera is the one you have with you.
 This category is about sharing family documentary work both personal and professional, created with your phone’s camera.

-Toning: We highly recommend toning your images with Snapseed by Google (iOS or Android ).
-However, judges will be more receptive to the toning options available on phones so if your photos have an Instagram filter applied, for example, that is acceptable.
+Toning: Professional toning of images in this category is not required.
+However, if you do want to convert to black and white or add contrast etc, we recommend toning your images with Snapseed by Google (iOS or Android ).
+However, judges will be more receptive to the toning options available on phones so if your photos have an Instagram filter applied, for example, that is ok.

 5) Environmental Portrait